MichaelOlatunji/Data-Structures-Java/README.md

-# This repository contains some of the most popular data structures implemented in Java
+### This repository contains some of the most popular data structures implemented in Java

 So far it contains:

 - LinkedList
+ - SinglyLinkedList
 - Array
+  - High Array
+  - Ordered Array
 - Binary Search Tree